Click PLAY or watch a 1 minute preview on YouTube.

-- if you don’t have time, it’s minimum 14 days just to get to Base Camp and back safely.
+- if you don’t have time, it’s recommended 14 days just to get to Base Camp and back safely.

 - generally easy hiking on good trails with a light pack.
 Some very challenging, potentially dangerous sections, if you cross any of the 3 Passes

-- on the main trails buy food as you go and stay in comfortable “lodges”
+- on the main trails buy food as you go and stay in simple “lodges”

 - Everest trails are not expensive, but many spend more than they anticipate on luxuries

 - be clear — you might have to QUIT if by bad luck or rushed ascent you suffer altitude sickness (Acute Mountain Sickness or AMS).

 - it’s fun to leave the main trails, take to the paths less traveled

 - you can easily get pack weight down to 10kg (22lbs)